netdata/netdata/docs/configure/invite-collaborate.md

 **New invitations to be sent** queue.
 Repeat the process with everyone you want to invite to your Space.

 When you're ready to send the new invitations you created, hit the **Send** button.
-Netdata Cloud sends these invitations as soon as it can and moves them to the **Invitations awaiting response** category.
+Netdata Cloud sends these invitations and moves them to the **Invitations awaiting response** category.

 Your team will receive their invitations momentarily and prompt them to sign in to join your Space.